GLOBAL MARKETS-Stocks rise on Ukraine diplomacy, ECB easing speculation

 * Stocks rise on efforts to resolve Ukraine crisis, ECB

-* Euro steady, speculation ECB will ease policy
+* Euro steady, speculation ECB will unveil new measures

-LONDON, March 6 (Reuters) - World shares rose on Thursday, supported by diplomatic efforts to cool the crisis in Ukraine, while the euro held steady on speculation the European Central Bank would ease monetary policy later in the day.
+LONDON/PARIS, March 6 (Reuters) - World shares rose on Thursday, supported by diplomatic efforts to cool the crisis in Ukraine, while the euro held steady on speculation the ECB could take fresh action to support the euro zone economy.

-The ECB was expected to keep interest rates on hold but loosen lending conditions to ward off the threat of excessively low inflation and support the euro zone's fragile economic recovery.
+The European Central Bank is expected to keep interest rates on hold but loosen lending conditions to ward off the threat of excessively low inflation and underpin a fragile recovery.
+Its decision is due at 1245 GMT.